Online learning

 Also see: Classroom Tech and Making videos

 This crisis situation has prompted an immediate action, but it reflects a deeper trend away from the classroom.
 I feel well placed to react because I’ve made online learning a key part of my professional strategy.
 In 2016 I launched an online Managerial Economics course as part of ESCP’s “Executive Master in International Business” (EMIB).
 Following that, I added a new online course every year, such that in 2019/20 my online teaching exceeded my in class instruction.
-I am a digitally minded person, and have loved the opportunity to develop such courses to be able to recognise more clearly the value of being physically present.
+I am a digitally minded person, and have loved the opportunity to develop courses that help me to recognise more clearly the value of being physically present.
 For me at least, those two forms of teaching are complementary and teasing out how they interact has been satisfying.

 It’s not obvious that teachers have the right skillset to create online courses.